 When to use Code VBA tools

 This page gives an overview of the points at which you will be using Code VBA tools.
-Code VBA adds two tools to the Visual Development Environment:
+If you are new to the VBA language, visit the Learn VBA reference page.

 Code navigation and other